 The U.S. Department of Housing and Urban Development acquires properties from lenders who foreclose on mortgages insured by HUD.
 You can only buy HUD-owned properties through a licensed real estate broker, whose commission will be paid by HUD.

 Down payments vary depending on whether the property is eligible for FHA insurance.
-If not, payments range 5 to 20 percent.
-When the property is FHA-insured, the down payment can go much lower.
-Each accepted offer must be accompanied by an "earnest money" deposit equal to 5 percent of the bid price not to exceed $2,000, but not less than $500.
+If not, payments often range from 5 to 20 percent.
+When the property is FHA-insured, the down payment might be lower.
+Each accepted offer must be accompanied by an "earnest money" deposit.

-You should be aware that HUD homes are sold "as is," meaning limited repairs have been made and no structural or mechanical warranties are implied.
+You should be aware that HUD homes are probabl being sold "as is," meaning limited repairs have been made and no structural or mechanical warranties are implied.

-If you are strapped for cash and looking for a bargain, you may be able to buy a foreclosure property acquired by the U.S. Department of Housing and Urban Development for as little as $100 down.
+You may be able to buy a foreclosure property acquired by the U.S. Department of Housing and Urban Development.

-The U.S. Department of Veterans Affairs also offers foreclosure properties which can be purchased directly from the VA, often well below market value and with a down payment amount as low as 2 percent for owner-occupants.
+The U.S. Department of Veterans Affairs also offers foreclosure properties which can be purchased directly from the VA, often well below market value and with a low down payment.

 Financing Q&AWhat's the difference between pre-approval and pre-qualification?